SQLitis/monsters/README.rst

   Huge|1840|f|100|Dinosaur, Quetzelcoatlus|Monster Manual II|10

 Bats have good maneuverability.

+Training a pteranadon to bear a rider requires a DC 25 Handle Animal check, higher than normal.
+(Training a pteranodon to grapple, however, is no harder than normal.)

 Unfortunately the database does not yet include skill ranks, so we cannot sort by the kinds of walls an animal can climb.